Discover It Credit Card Review

 Foreign transactions + acceptance issues?

 Before applying for my Discover card my biggest concern was about how many retailers would accept the card outside of the U.S. This was especially important because, while the card boasted no foreign transaction fees, I questioned whether that selling point would ever even come into play if I couldn’t find anyone to take my card while on vacation.
 What started as a major concern quickly turned around once I learned that Discover has partnerships with UnionPay in China and JCB in Japan to boost their acceptance in a huge way.
-Considering that my last two vacations were to China and Japan, that was really all I needed to hear.
-As for Europe and other destinations it’s unclear what acceptance is like but, with a Visa for backup, I don’t anticipate any problems.
+Unfortunately my latest travels haven’t taken me to that part of the globe (although I did spend time in Hong Kong, which is actually not included by the UnionPay partnership) and I learned from my visits to Paris that acceptance in Europe is pretty low.
+Therefore, unless you’re headed to China or Japan, it’s probably best to have cash or a Visa card onhand as a backup.

 First year = double cash back